 Contact us at email@example.com or 317-338-2194 to access any of the services described above.

-In addition to the services available within the Research and Regulatory Affairs Department, our staff can facilitate access to resources in other areas of St. Vincent.
+In addition to the services available within the Office of Research and Clinical Trials, our staff can facilitate access to resources in other areas of St. Vincent.

 Investigational pharmacy service is available to help ensure patient safety through adherence to protocol-specific drug treatment and monitoring parameters.
 Compliance with regulatory requirements for clinical drug trials is maintained through appropriate data collection and monitoring.
 An experienced investigational pharmacist provides expertise on drug study set-up and procedures from start-up to completion of the clinical trial.